LeeJSheng/unet-carvana-image-masking-challenge/README.md

 # A U-Net implementation for the Carvana Image Masking Challenge

-The challenger page can be found [here](https://www.kaggle.com/c/carvana-image-masking-challenge)
+The challenge page can be found [here](https://www.kaggle.com/c/carvana-image-masking-challenge)

 Download the dataset [here](https://www.kaggle.com/c/carvana-image-masking-challenge/data)